albertllousas/implementing-hexagonal-architecture/readme.md

 2. Our driver adapter gets triggered
 3. Adapter calls our app through a driver port (inbound boundary)
 4. App, that implements the driver port through a use-case wants starts the business and interacts with the domain
-5. Interactions to the outside world are done with driven ports
+5. Interactions to the outside world are done through driven ports
 6. Driven adapter gets called, notice that here the relationship of Port and Adapter is inverted, now the adapter implements the port.
-7. Finally, the infrastructure, maybe a DB, AWS, Queue is hit.
+7. Finally, the infrastructure, maybe a DB, AWS or Queue resource is hit.

-## Application overview: banking application
+## Banking application

-To drive all the project we need a real project, a real domain where we can see in a simple and pragmatic way how we can apply this super-useful architectural pattern.
+To drive all the project we need a real domain where we can see in a simple and pragmatic way how we can apply this super-useful architectural pattern.

 In this example we will implement a simple use-case, a transfer between two accounts of the same bank, and here, our user story: